-John Rosenfeld, head of everyday banking at Citizens Bank in Boston, says people think they will save more once they make more money, but he says the best way to save money is to start early and develop the discipline to save more.
+Many people think they will save more once they make more money.
+But the best way to save is to start early and get in the habit of saving.

-“The key thing, particularly for young people, is that making even a little progress toward saving money today can make a significant difference 35 years from now,” says John Sweeney, executive vice president of planning and advisory services for Fidelity Personal and Workplace Investing at Fidelity Investments in Boston.
+“The key thing, particularly for young people, is that making even a little progress toward saving money today can make a significant difference 35 years from now,” says John Sweeney, executive vice president of retirement and investing strategies at Fidelity Investments.

 “If you’ve recently started your first job, it’s a great idea to budget as if you’re earning just 85 cents on the dollar and put away the rest,” Sweeney says.

-Every time you spend a little less, be sure you put a little extra money into your savings account.
+Every time you spend a little less, make sure you put that extra money into your savings account.

-The best thing you can do is "go automatic" by having part of your paycheck automatically deducted into a savings account or setting up a regular transfer of funds, Rosenfeld says.
+One of the smartest things you can do is have part of your paycheck automatically deducted into a savings account or set up a regular transfer of funds.